metaversedataman/AdobeXD-UI-Templates/README.md

 ### 1. Church Type 1

 Sleek design for Church and religious bodies, with main focus on accessibility to notifications on news and events.
 The color scheme: blue and green.
 This design was created during one of our commissioned projects.
+This Project includes a minimum of 24 pages.

 ![church type 1](assets/images/church%20type%201%20_home.png)